thewebscraping/llm-scraper/README.md

 - **⚙️ Config-Driven Parsing**: Define how to scrape any site using simple JSON configuration files
 - **🔄 Flexible Selectors**: Support for fallback chains, parent scoping, and per-selector attributes
 - **📊 Rich Metadata**: Extracts OpenGraph, Schema.org, authors, dates, tags, and topics
+- **🤖 RAG-Ready**:
-- **🤖 RAG-Ready**: Automatically chunks content with token estimation for LLM context windows
+  - Automatically chunks content with token estimation for LLM context windows.
+  - Features a modular vector store engine with an adapter pattern for different databases (AstraDB) and embedding models (OpenAI).
-- **✅ Production-Ready**: Pydantic v2 validation, error handling, deterministic UUIDs
+- **✅ Production-Ready**: Pydantic v2 validation, lazy-loaded clients for robust startup, error handling, and deterministic UUIDs.

 ## What's New in XPath Enhancement